 Vassals 1&2 behaved perfectly.
 A set point of 700 ORP and a pH set point of 7.5.
 Both manually tested at 4.5 ppm of FC and 7.45 pH, consistently with by-weekly service intervals.
 The third vessel (the spa) was a different story.

 The SWG (also known as salt cell, salt generator, salt chlorinator) cell consists of parallel titanium plates coated with ruthenium and sometimes iridium and uses electrolysis in the presence of dissolved salt (NaCl) to produce hypochlorous acid (HCIO) and sodium hypochlorite (NaClO), which are the sanitizing agents commonly used in swimming pools.

 It should also be noted that ORP is pH dependent.
 The higher the pH the lower the ORP and vice-versa.
 The process of controlling pH with a parasitic pump injecting muriatic acid can rapidly decrease Total Alkalinity, causing pH swings.
 Therefore, Total Alkalinity, must be closely monitored to insure stable pH readings.
 Lower acid dosages with extended mix times can also reduce pH swings on smaller bodies of water.

 The most cost effective solution was decided to be the elimination of the SWG.A parasitic pump was installed in its place to inject sodium hypochlorite, (liquid chlorine).
 Ounce employed the ORP controller fell into line with the other two bodies of water and continues to perform reliably.

-Kenneth Howard is Owner and President of Ultimate-Pool.com.
-He can be reached by email at email@example.com.
+Sara Howard is Owner and President of Ultimate-Pool.com.
+She can be reached by email at email@example.com